 A hand weeding tool is a must-have for gardeners.
 It’s good to have a few of these around at different parts of the yard.
 It’s one gardening tool that can be overlooked, but once they have it, they’ll wonder what they did without it.
-Choose between the classic cape cod style weeder and the Japanese style weeding hoe.
+Choose between a classic cape cod style weeder and a Japanese style weeding hoe.

 Edible flower seeds are perfect gifts for organic gardeners who want to grow something a little more interesting next year to add to dishes like salads and desserts.
 Flowers can be a bit tricky to grow from seed, but it’s worth it!

 What to get for a person who loves gardening?